Tune-Up!

 Tune-Up! is an album by saxophonist Sonny Stitt recorded in 1972 and released on the Cobblestone label.

 Reception

 AllMusic reviewed the album, stating: "Sonny Stitt recorded over 100 albums as a leader and several dozen in a quartet setting in his productive career, but this one ranks at the top.
 The bebop tenor and alto stylist is very inspired by the top-notch rhythm section".

+DownBeat rated the album five of five stars, calling it "an instant classic."